Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Deterministic approximation of height functions via tilings

 \subsection{Algorithm for approximating a height function inside a single bubble}

-We will use a deterministic algorithm to establish how one can approximate a given height function $h$ by a tiling.
 Before providing the details of the construction, let us briefly discuss the overall strategy and some of the complications that make the full implementation of our approach fairly involved.

+First, let us note that a simple way to make an algorithm generalize from the case of a single bubble $\sB$ to the general case is to only look for approximating tilings of the region $\sB \cap \varphi$ since by definition these regions are disjoint so this will be our a priori target.
+With this in mind, one can think of the problem as follows: given a region $S$ and a function $h$ whose boundary conditions are compatible with a tiling, find the tiling $\psi$ with the same boundary conditions maximizing $|\psi \cap h|$.
 A very naive approach to turn an arbitrary function into a monotone one is to consider the running minimum (or some variant thereof).
 This does not seem precise enough for our purpose since it is too easy for a small local defect to have a very large influence in such an approximation algorithm; it is also challenging to control the 3D geometry through the run of the algorithm.
 Instead, we will describe our functions as a sequence of level lines, arbitrary curves touching the boundary together with loops for \SOS and simple random walk paths for tilings (assume to help with the visualization that $\Z^2$ is drawn with a $45$ degree angle so that a tiling level line takes only \southeast and \northeast steps).
 Running the approximation greedily, level by level, then turns the problem into a 2D problem which is substantially more tractable.